charlie-vf/genshin-recipes-blog/README.md

 - As a logged in user, I can edit and delete my comments so that I can control my interaction with the recipe
 - As a logged in user, I can edit/delete my recipes from their individual pages so that I can control my post after creation

-## Milestone Five - Favourites & Made pages & Filters
+## Milestone Five - Favourites & Made pages & Filters - Week Three
 This milestone was split in two:
 <p>
 First, displaying favourited and made recipes on their respective pages.